Varke/awesome-typer/README.md

-# Typer! by Varke
+# awesome-typer

-Measure, enhance, impress! **Typer by Varke** is your key to boosting productivity and efficiency.
+Measure, enhance, impress! **awesome-typer** is your key to boosting productivity and efficiency.
 Gauge your skills, practice using intuitive tools, and amaze others with your adeptness and accuracy

 ## TODO

 1. [x] Errors counter
 2. [x] Social links
-3. [ ] Logo
+3. [x] Logo
 4. [ ] Result page
 5. [ ] Header
 6. [ ] Auth